Variance of the number of zeros of dependent Gaussian trigonometric polynomials: Proof of the main theorems

 where in the last inequality we used the fact that the integrand is uniformly bounded in a neighborhood of the origin, and that $\frac{1}{\alpha}>1$ so the integrand is also integrable near $\pm\infty$.
-Plugging estimates \eqref{eq:37} and \eqref{eq:39} into inequality \eqref{eq:38} we obtain
+Plugging estimates \eqref{eqbis:37} and \eqref{eqbis:39} into inequality \eqref{eqbis:38} we obtain for some constant $C$ that